 The following is a list of suggested “tasks” for Alcoholic Anonymous Meeting Officers.
 Additional information about suggested duties is available in the General Service Conference approved pamphlet, ‘The A.A.
-Group…WHERE IT ALL BEGINS’, available for purchase at the New York Inter-Group office for fifty cents.
+Group…WHERE IT ALL BEGINS’, online here, and available for purchase at the New York Inter-Group bookstore in-person or online.

 Each group determines the minimum length of sobriety for A.A. members to be eligible for any position (or office).
 The general guideline might be stable sobriety of six months to a year, or longer.